The 2 terminals of the amp are connected with the corresponding terminals of the speakers.

 Bi-amping makes amplifier's life a bit easier.

-In a 2 way system a single amp faces a high en a low pass filter and 2 drivers.
+Normally a single channel faces a high and a low pass filter connected to a tweeter and a woofer.

-In case of B-amping one faces a low pass filter and a driver and the other a high pass filter and a driver.
+In case of horizontal Bi-amping each channel either faces a low pass filter and a woofer or a high pass filter and a tweeter.

 Bi-wiring and bi-amping are typical for the audiophile community.

-In the eighties the pro-world discovered that you can improve the transparency of speaker systems if you remove the crossover from the power path.
+In the eighties the pro-world discovered that you could improve the transparency of speaker systems if you remove the crossover from the power path.

 Simply do the crossover on the line out of the pre-amp.